When it comes to beloved holiday traditions, taking a tour of impressive holiday lights displays with hot chocolate in hand is high on the list.

 Hours: Dusk until 10 p.m.

-Celebrate the season at The Christmas Glow, a mile of 3 millions lights at the Christmas Around the World drive-thru experience.
+Celebrate the season at The Christmas Glow, a mile of 3 million lights at the Christmas Around the World drive-thru experience.
 If you’re willing to get out of your car, you can visit Santa at the Christmas Village Santa Workshop and warm up by the fire pit.
-There are also shops and a kiddie train ride.
+There are also shops and a petting zoo.

-Where: Land of Illusion, 8762 Thomas Road, Middletown
+Where: Land of Illusion, 8762 Thomas Road in Middletown

-Cost: Monday, Tuesday and Wednesday drive-through only $16 per carload.
-Thursday, Friday, Saturday and Sunday drive through and village tickets $20 per carload.
+Cost: Monday, Tuesday and Wednesday drive-through only $18 per carload.
+Thursday, Friday, Saturday and Sunday drive through and village tickets $22 per carload.
 Bring a canned good for $2 off park admission and it will be donated to The Hope House Mission of Middletown.
-There is also a Toys for Tots drop-off location.
-Group tickets by bus load are $35 Monday to Wednesday drive-through only and $45 per bus load Thursday, Friday, Saturday and Sunday (drive-through and village)
+Additionally, there will be a Toys for Tots drop-off location at the venue.
+Group tickets by bus load (eight or more people) are $35 Monday to Wednesday drive-through only and $45 per bus load Thursday, Friday, Saturday and Sunday (drive-through and village).

 🎄🚗HOLIDAY IN LIGHTS AT SHARON WOODS

-This drive-through lights display is built over a mile of wooded roadway and has been a Cincinnati family tradition for over 28 years.
+This drive-through lights display is built over a mile of wooded roadway and has been a Cincinnati family tradition for nearly three decades.
 Holiday-themed displays depict everything from Santa Claus and his elves to every animal on the ark.
-If you’re up to getting out of your warm car, stop by Santaland for warm beverages, carolers, baked good, a gift shop, a train display and photos with Santa.
+If you’re up to getting out of your warm car, stop by Santaland for warm beverages, carolers, baked goods, a gift shop, a train display and photos with Santa.

 Location: 11450 Lebanon Road, Route 42, Sharonville

 Cost: $15 per vehicle ($45 for buses/large passenger vans).
-A portion of proceeds will go to Hands Against Hunger.
+A portion of the proceeds will go to A Child’s Hope International.